kalis30nov/app-register/README.md

 Slack      : To get notification on status of CICD build.
 *****************************************************************************************************************************

 1) Install and Configure the Jenkins-Master & Jenkins-Agent
+2) Integrate Maven to Jenkins and Add GitHub credentials to Jenkins
-2) Install and Configure the SonarQube
+3) Install and Configure the SonarQube
+4) Setup DockerHub
-3) Setup Bootstrap Server for eksctl and Setup Kubernetes using eksctl
+5) Setup Bootstrap Server for eksctl and Setup Kubernetes using eksctl
-4) ArgoCD Installation on EKS Cluster and Add EKS Cluster to ArgoCD
+6) ArgoCD Installation on EKS Cluster and Add EKS Cluster to ArgoCD

-1) Install and Configure the Jenkins-Master & Jenkins-Agent
+## 1) Install and Configure the Jenkins-Master & Jenkins-Agent
 ---------------------------------------------------------

 Jenkins-Master